ralucafritz/Gradebook-AOOP-Project-Year-2/README.md

 #### [STAGE ONE](#stage-one)

-Long story short, we neded to have a few classes saved in the local memory that will be used in a console menu with the purpose of achieving different scenarios while using the `CRUD operations` (`CREATE`, `RETRIEVE`, `UPDATE`, `DELETE`).
+Long story short, we needed to have a few classes saved in the local memory that will be used in a console menu with the purpose of achieving different scenarios while using the `CRUD operations` (`CREATE`, `RETRIEVE`, `UPDATE`, `DELETE`).

 While working on the project we had to keep in mind and use different elements or concepts: